compulim/commit-publish/README.md

  * [new tag]         v1.0.0 -> v1.0.0
 ```

-When Travis CI completed, you can verify by:
+#### Release verification

 1. Visit [GitHub Releases](../../releases) should show `1.0.0` release with binaries attached
 2. Run `npm show your-package versions` should list `1.0.0`
 3. Run `npm dist-tags ls your-package` should tag `1.0.0` as `latest`

+#### Post-publish steps

-After you publish `1.0.0`, you may want to prepare for the next pre-release immediately.
-Otherwise, your next push to `@master` will be tagged incorrectly with `1.0.0-master.*`, instead of `1.0.1-master.*`.
+Assume you published production release `1.0.0`, you may want to prepare for the next pre-release immediately.
+Otherwise, your next push to `master` branch could be tagged incorrectly as `1.0.0-master.*`, instead of `1.0.1-master.*`.

-1. Run `npm version prepatch --no-git-tag-version`, and inform npm not to tag prerelease version
+1. Run `npm version prepatch --no-git-tag-version`
 2. Run `git commit -a -m "1.0.1-0"`
 3. Run `git push`

 ```
-$ npm version --no-git-tag-version 1.0.1-0
+$ npm version prepatch --no-git-tag-version v1.0.1-0
-v1.0.1-0

 $ git push